 What are Madeleine cookies?

 Madeleines are traditional French sponge cakes with a distinctive shell-like shape (that comes from being baked in a special Madeleine Pan).
-We like to refer to them as "cookies", but really they are mini buttercakes with a hint of lemon zest.
-These bite-sized treats are great for dunking in tea or coffee.
-Unlike traditional Chocolate Chip Cookies, French Madeleine Cookies have a cake-like crumb, closer to a light & fluffy cupcake.
+We like to refer to them as "cookies", but really they are mini butter cakes with a hint of lemon zest.
+We love to dunk them in tea or coffee.

 HINT: DUNK Madeleines in hot tea or coffee for that truly French feeling.
 Serve with Irish Coffee for an extra special treat.